suryadalimunthe/Open-Scholarship-Strategy/Dasar-dasar Strategi Pengembangan Pengetahuan Terbuka.md

     1. Wider adoption of preprint and OA policies similar to those at the NIH and Wellcome Trust.

-1. Mengurangi biaya pemrosesan artikel (article-processing charges - APCs) akses terbuka.
+1. Mengurangi biaya pemrosesan artikel (article-processing charges - APCs) untuk akses terbuka.

     1. The scholarly publishing market might require a detailed government-level investigation in order to stabilise this.

-1. Mandating ORCID for researchers across all research outputs to help assist in the identification of authors across the entire research literature, and easier research discoverability.
+1. Menggunakan ORCID untuk mengidentifikasi seluruh peneliti.

 1. Where subscriptions have not yet expired, mandating offsetting agreements for hybrid titles in order to reduce double-dipping.